-The Juvenile Justice Advisory Group (JJAG) advises the state juvenile agency, provides active consultation to the government and private agencies, and ensures the provision of comprehensive delinquency prevention programs that meet the needs of youth through the collaboration of many local systems with which a youth may interface.
+The Juvenile Justice Advisory Group (JJAG) advises OVSJG as the state administering agency of Title II, Part B, Section 223(a)(3) of the Juvenile Justice and Delinquency Prevention Act (JJDPA), provides active consultation to the Mayor and government agencies, and ensures the provision of comprehensive delinquency prevention programs that meet the needs of youth through the collaboration of many local systems with which a youth may interface.
 Consistent with these provisions, the JJAG:

-- Obtains input from youth currently under the jurisdiction of the juvenile justice system.
+• Obtains input from youth with experience navigating the juvenile justice system.

-- Assists in monitoring all juvenile detention and correction facilities and community-based programs to ensure compliance with the JJDP Act.
+• Assists in monitoring all juvenile detention and correction facilities and grant-funded community-based programs to ensure compliance with the JJDPA.

 As a required by Title II, Part B, Section 223(a)(3) of the Juvenile Justice and Delinquency Prevention (OJJDP) Act of 1974, each state, US Territory and the District of Columbia that receives federal formula grants is required to establish a statewide advisory group.
-This statewide advisory group advises the Mayor, and where appropriate, other stakeholders on matters relevant to juvenile justice and delinquency prevention.
-Each statewide advisory group is required to report annually on the accomplishments throughout the year.
-Annual reports published by the JJAG highlight activities and system improvements as they relate to core requirements of the JJDP Act.
+This advisory group advises the Mayor, and where appropriate, other stakeholders on matters relevant to juvenile justice and delinquency prevention.
+Under the JJDPA, each statewide advisory group is required to report bi-annually on accomplishments.

-The following Annual Reports describe the Juvenile Justice Advisory Group’s activities during the specified fiscal year, documenting the accomplishments and progress in juvenile justice.
+The following Reports describe the Juvenile Justice Advisory Group’s activities during the specified fiscal year(s).
+Reports typically document JJAG’s recent efforts, the status of the District’s compliance with the core requirements of the JJDPA, or any accomplishments or significant reforms related to improving the Districts juvenile justice system.
 These reports are submitted to the Mayor of the District of Columbia.

-The following 3 Year Plans is supported by funding from the US Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) which allows the District of Columbia to award organizations that will address juvenile delinquency and improve the juvenile justice system.
+The following Three -Year Plan is supported by funding from the US Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) which allows the District of Columbia to award organizations that will address juvenile delinquency and improve the juvenile justice system.

 JJAG Structure and Membership

 The group consists of a minimum of 15 to 33 members that include the directors of juvenile justice agencies, prosecutors, public defenders, mental health professionals, community leaders, and most importantly, youth.
-Current members are listed below:
+Current members are listed below (in alphabetical order):

 - Shyra Gregory, District of Columbia Public Schools